coenm/RepoM/docs/RepoM.Plugin.SonarCloud.md

 To use this module, make sure it is enabled in RepoM by opening the menu and navigate to 'Plugins'.
 When enabling or disabling a plugin, you should restart RepoM. <!-- singleLineInclude: _plugin_enable. path: /docs/mdsource/_plugin_enable.include.md -->

+## Configuration <!-- include: DocsModuleSettingsTests.DocsModuleSettings_SonarCloudPackage#desc.verified.md -->

 This plugin has specific configuration stored in a separate configuration file stored in `%APPDATA%/RepoM/Module/` directory.
 This configuration file should be edit manually.
-The safest way to do this is, is when RepoM is not running. <!-- include: DocsModuleSettingsTests.DocsModuleSettings_SonarCloudPackage#desc.verified.md -->
+The safest way to do this is, is when RepoM is not running.

-The following default configuration is used
+The following default configuration is used:

 ```json
 {